Dashstrom/raspinel/README.md

 ⚠️ Warning : no security guarantee, please do not use this package for access to sensitive data.

+⚠️ Developed only for window at the moment

 ## Prerequisites

 To use this program you need python 3.10, no support will be provided for previous versions.